Greedycell/AstralRoyaleLegacy/README.md

   - [UwAmp (includes phpMyAdmin & MySQL)](https://www.uwamp.com/en/?page=download)

 ```
-If you're on Windows, the ClashRoyale folder has bat files to run the server.
+If you're on Windows, the ClashRoyale folder has bat files to run the server or you can use the commands below.
 If you're on Linux run the commands below.
 ```

 ###### Main Server:
 ```
 cd /where/your/directory/you/put/ClashRoyale
-dotnet publish "ClashRoyale.csproj" -c Release -o app
+dotnet publish \"ClashRoyale.csproj\" -c Release -o app && copy /Y filter.json app\
-cp filter.json app/
 ```

 #### Run the server: